erich666/chex_latex/README.md

 	POSSIBLY SERIOUS: Section title has a word 'that' uncapitalized, on line 1 in ./testfile.tex.
-		Ignore if this word 'that' is a 'connector word' such as 'in' or 'and' - you can test your title at https://capitalizemytitle.com/ Also, feel free to go into the code and comment out this test!
+		Ignore if this word 'that' is a 'connector word' such as 'in' or 'and' - you can test your title at https://capitalizemytitle.com/ Also, feel free to use the '-t' option or even go into the code and comment out this test.
 	Sentence ending in the capital letters GPU should have a '\@.' for spacing, on line 2 in ./testfile.tex.
 	SERIOUS: no contractions: ''ll' to ' will' on line 2 in ./testfile.tex.
 	\cite needs a tilde ~\cite before citation to avoid separation, on line 3 in ./testfile.tex.